 - Fischer, John Martin, Robert Kane, Derk Pereboom, and Manuel Vargas, 2007.
 Four Views on Free Will, Malden, Mass.: Blackwell Publishers.

 - Fischer, John Martin, and Mark Ravizza, 1998.
-Responsibility and Control: An Essay on Moral Responsibility, Cambridge: Cambridge University Press.
+Responsibility and Control: A Theory of Moral Responsibility, Cambridge: Cambridge University Press.

 - ––– (eds.), 1993.
 Perspectives on Moral Responsibility, Ithaca: Cornell University Press.